aseelmuk/credit-card-sql-analysis/README.md

 Cardholder gender is available, allowing for demographic segmentation.

+## SQL Queries

+All SQL queries used to derive the insights are available in [`credit_card_analysis.sql`](./credit_card_analysis.sql).

+### Key Questions Answered:
+1. Top 5 cities by total spend and their percentage of total spend.
+2. Highest spend month by card type.
+3. City having highest total spend to total no of transcations ratio on weekends

 ### Results/findings

 **Highest & Lowest Expense Types by City:**
 For each city, found which expense category received the most and least spend — helps localize marketing or partnership strategies.

 **Cumulative Spend Threshold:**
 Found the point (transaction) at which each card type hit ₹10,00,000 in cumulative spend.
 Useful for tracking early high-performance behavior.